Leading Trekking and Adventure Agency Since 1997

 Hotel

-Breakfast/Dinner included
+Breakfast/Dinner Included

 The trip concludes and our office representatives will take you to the international airport in Kathmandu to catch your onward flight to your next destination or fly back home.
 You need to be at least 3 hours before your flight time at the airport.